OutdatedVersion/hyleria/README.md

  - `config` Backend configuration files - either these are just examples with filler values, or local dev ones.
  - `plugin` Plugins that run Hyleria - whether it be a proxy sided, game engine, or our core systems
  - `script` A set of bash scripts that save some time on backend tasks
+ - `web-api` A node.js app for serving a RESTful web-based API.
+Both player & network data is hoped to be supported at some point.

+#### Project Setup

+In the case that you're using IntelliJ:
+ - File
+ - New Project from exiting sources
+ - Select the `pom.xml` file within the `plugin` directory
+ - Be sure to import projects recursively
+ - have at it

 #### License: Mozilla Public License 2.0